github/docs/content/github/managing-files-in-a-repository/adding-a-file-to-a-repository.md

 ---
 title: Adding a file to a repository
 intro: 'You can upload and commit an existing file to a {% data variables.product.product_name %} repository.
-Drag and drop a file to any directory in the file tree, or upload files from the repository''s main page.'
+Drag and drop a file to any directory in the file tree, or upload files from the repository\'s main page.'
 redirect_from:
   - /articles/adding-a-file-to-a-repository
 versions: